SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 ![](assets/chapter-2-1-images/07.Square-area-01.png)

-A **dialogue window** will open for choosing а name to the Java class, for example, “SquareArea”:
+A **dialogue window** will open for choosing a name to the Java class, for example, “SquareArea”:

 ![](assets/chapter-2-1-images/07.Square-area-02.png)